Cockaigne Fund

 What can’t be funded?

 Please see Foundation Scotland’s what we can’t fund page.
+While not strictly excluded, projects focused on working with schools or school-aged young people are rarely supported.

 How are decisions made?